This anime show seems like it’s aimed at teens. But the graphic violence and Netflix’s own TV-MA rating send seriously mixed messages.

 But even if we set aside The Handmaid’s Tale’s spiritual trappings, Hulu’s much-lauded series still has problems aplenty.

-Sex is absolutely central to this story, and, especially early on, we saw a lot of it: the awkward breeding rituals involving a man mating with someone while his wife stands right there.
-The illicit encounters that handmaids have with secret paramours, filled with nudity and sexual movements.
+Sex, or more accurately, rape, is absolutely central to this story, and, especially early on, we saw a lot of it: the disgusting breeding rituals involving a man mating with someone while his wife holds her down.
+The illicit encounters that handmaids have with secret paramours, filled with nudity and sexual movements (and while some of these are consensual, not all are).
 Even in a society where fidelity and sexual purity is supposedly prized, infidelity is prolific and sometimes encouraged (in a desperate effort to create new children).
 Homosexual relationships are a serious concern for the powers of Gilead, but often flourish anyway.
 Genital mutilation is verbally referenced and, we hear, committed.
 Brothels, technically illegal but officially tolerated, are frequented.

-Gilead can be a violent place, too.
-The leadership justifies its strict, sometimes horrific punishments using Scripture: Minor infractions might cost handmaids hands, eyes or other body parts.
+Gilead is a violent place, too.
+The leadership justifies its strict, often horrific punishments using Scripture: Minor infractions might cost inhabitants hands, eyes or other body parts.
 One unfortunate young woman spends most of the series with scar tissue covering one of her eye sockets.
 But we see violence elsewhere, too.
-People die, sometimes in pretty terrible ways.
+People die, often in pretty terrible ways.
 And as rebellion burbles under Gilead’s bleak surface, the violence will likely grow.

 The Handmaid’s Tale is a troubling story, one that casts Christians in Satan’s role and freely shows us the sins in which he revels.